AIcodeAcademy/AgentBlueprints/builder/builder.instructions.md

 User can choose the way to traverse the documentation:
 - Go deep (like a sequential cascade) : 3.1, 3.2, 3.3, 4.1, 4.2, 4.3
 - Go wide (like a cyclic agile) : 3.1, 4.1, 4.2, 4.3, 3.2, 3.3

+What means the `f` in the levels?
+- `f` means the feature number
+- We must generate a documentation for each feature
+- scaffolding is the first feature, with number 0

 ## Workflow
 At each level of stage, you will follow this workflow: